hop-protocol/merkle-rewards/README.md

 ## Usage
 Rewards are periodically calculated offchain and a new Merkle tree containing the `totalAmount`s for each account is produced.
 The calculated `totalAmount`s amount for each account should strictly increase with time.

 Each period, the owner calls `setMerkleRoot` and the new `merkleRoot` and `totalRewards` are set.
-This function also collects the difference between `previousTotalRewards` and the new `totalRewards` from the owner.
+This function also collects rewards tokens from the owner equal to the difference between `previousTotalRewards` and the new `totalRewards`.

 Accounts can withdraw the difference between their `totalAmount` and `merkleRewards.withdrawn(account)`.

-## Compile
+## Compile Contracts
 ```
 npm run compile
 ```